-It often comes as a surprise to job applicants when they receive invitations to several rounds of interviews.
+How many interviews does it take to get a job?
+This is a question we are often asked by our candidates when they receive invitations to several rounds of interviews.
 Particularly when a first interview goes exceptionally well, many interviewees can’t help but wonder why the need for further cross-examination?
 Moreover, it can be extremely frustrating for candidates when attending multiple rounds of interviews does not lead to a job offer.

-In theory, if you are the strongest candidate for a role, it should only take a maximum of three rounds of interviews before you receive a job offer.
+In theory, if you are the strongest candidate for a role, it should only take a maximum of three rounds of interviews before you know you’ve got a job offer.
 That is, of course, providing you are adequately prepared and give the interviewers all the information they want to hear in your responses.
 But why so many, if you are the best candidate for the job?

 Of course, there is no hard and fast rule as to how many rounds of interviews are considered acceptable.
 Indeed, the number of interviews a company will conduct before making a decision varies from company to company.
 Based on our experience, we can divulge the reason why many companies don’t base a decision on their first introduction.